Parliamentary initiatives

 Interpellations

-21.3061 Interpellation NR Baptiste Hurni
+21.3061 Interpellation NC Baptiste Hurni

 Music streaming and support for music creators.
 A bad mark for Switzerland